PLMUN-CITCS/2025-itelec2-lab005-TarilG3/README.md

    - / performs standard division resulting in a float.
    - // performs floor division resulting in an integer (discarding the decimal part).

-   **Python Best Practices**
-   - Names Matter: Give your variables good names so you (and others) can understand your code.
-   - Plan It Out: Break down big problems into smaller, easier steps.
-   - Order Matters: Python follows rules for which operations happen first (precedence).
-Parentheses help you control that order.
-   - Test Your Work: Check if your code does what you expect!
-   - Different Divisions: / gives you decimals, // gives you whole numbers.
-Know the difference!
-   - Practice Makes Perfect: The more you code, the better you'll get.

    **Step-by-Step Instructions:**

    1. Setting up: Open your preferred Python environment or Text Editor, and create a Python Script.